-Just as in the U.S., in Mexico you have a sales tax known as I.V.A. which is 8% in the northern border region.
-It applies restaurants, gasoline, hotels, services, goods, tolls, etc. the difference here is that it’s almost always included in the price so the price you see is the price you pay, but when in doubt you can always ask.
+Just as in the U.S., in Mexico you have a sales tax known as I.V.A. which is 16% in the northern border region.
+It applies to restaurants, gasoline, hotels, services, goods, tolls, etc. The difference here is that it’s almost always included in the price so the price you see is the price you pay, but when in doubt you can always ask.

 A very important fact to know is that foreigners working in Mexico MUST do so under a permanent residency status if working longer than 180 days or a temporary residency status for less than 180 days.
 You can visit the Secretary of Foreign Relations offices (SRE, Secretaria de Relaciones Exteriores) in Tijuana or call at (664) 215 99 50, (664) 215 99 51, (664) 215 99 52, (664) 215 99 53,

 (664) 215 99 54.
 Office hours are 09:00 to 13:00 hrs.